-TABLE 1: KEY STA KEHOLDERS IN PME

-STAKEHOLDERS INVOLVEMENT BENEFITS

-Mayor • Facilitate the development of a long term Ensures Council ownership of SDBIP

-Vision regarding IDP and PMS. and accounting process

-• Mayor is responsible for the performance or

-the organisation and needs to approve the

-SDBIP

-Executive • Support to the Mayor Oversight provided on implementation

-Committee of IDP and performance reporting

-TAKEHOLDERS INVOLVEMENT BENEFITS • Provide strategic awareness and manage the development of the IDP and PMS. • ortfolio • Monitor the implementation of the PMS.
-Facilitates the process of benchmarking and collaboration with other the IDP and the PMS. councillor • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the implementation and review of PMS and development of the IDP and PMS.
-Fortfolio • Monitor the implementation of the PMS.
-Facilitates the process of benchmarking • Review and monitor the implementation of the IDP and the PMS. • Review and monitor the implementation of the IDP and the PMS. • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the Fortfolio • Monitor the implementation of the PMS.
-Facilitates the process of benchmarking and collaboration with other municipalities.
-Council • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the Councillor • Review and monitor the implementation of the IDP and the PMS. and collaboration with other municipalities.
-Council • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the provides a mechanism for provides a mechanism for provides a mechan the IDP and the PMS. municipalities.
-Council • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the Council • Adopt the PMS policy and approve the IDP.
-Provides a mechanism for the • Oversight role to ensure that performance implementation and review of PMS and management processes are monitored.
-IDP achievement. funicipal • Ensure the implementation of the IDP and theClarifiesgoals, targetsandwork IanagerPMS.expectations of the management team, • Communicate with the Mayor and Senior other Directors, line managers and Management Team. individual employees. enior • Manage departmental and individual Facilitates the identification of training Ianagement Teamperformance.and development needs at different • Review and report on performance. levels in the municipality.
-Il other Managers Implement the departmental business /operational Provides an objective basis upon which plans and monitor the individual performance to reward good performance and plans. correcting under performance. ndividualExecute individual performance plans.Mechanism for early warning indicators mployees of poor performance. eporting Officer • Monitor and assess work done or service Ensure quality and effective For service provided as per the service delivery agreement performance of service providers. rovider or contract. • Report on the performance of the service provider. upply Chain • Manage the performance monitoring process Enhances service delivery and Ianagementof service providers.performance. • Report on contract management and service Addresses weak performance by service provider performance to council quarterly. providers timeously.
-Report to council annually on the performance of service providers. • Investigate and report on the impact of the interventions on areas of underperformance as part of the quarterly and annually report. • Liaise with departments on interventions for under-performing areas.
+TABLE 1: KEY STA KEHOLDERS IN PME STAKEHOLDERS INVOLVEMENT BENEFITS Mayor Facilitate the development of a long term Ensures Council ownership of SDBIP Vision regarding IDP and PMS. and accounting process Mayor is responsible for the performance or the organisation and needs to approve the SDBIP Executive Support to the Mayor Oversight provided on implementation Committee Provide strategic awareness and manage the of IDP and performance reporting development of the IDP and PMS.
+Portfolio Monitor the implementation of the PMS.
+Facilitates the process of benchmarking Councillor Review and monitor the implementation of and collaboration with other the IDP and the PMS. municipalities.
+Council Adopt the PMS policy and approve the IDP.
+Provides a mechanism for the Oversight role to ensure that performance implementation and review of PMS and management processes are monitored.
+IDP achievement.
+Municipal Ensure the implementation of the IDP and the Clarifies goals, targets and work Manager PMS. expectations of the management team, Communicate with the Mayor and Senior other Directors, line managers and Management Team. individual employees.
+Senior Manage departmental and individual Facilitates the identification of training Management Team performance. and development needs at different Review and report on performance. levels in the municipality.
+All other Managers Implement the departmental business /operational Provides an objective basis upon which plans and monitor the individual performance to reward good performance and plans. correcting under performance.
+Individual Execute individual performance plans.
+Mechanism for early warning indicators Employees of poor performance.
+Reporting Officer Monitor and assess work done or service Ensure quality and effective (for service provided as per the service delivery agreement performance of service providers.
+Provider or contract.
+Evaluations ) Report on the performance of the service provider.
+Supply Chain Manage the performance monitoring process Enhances service delivery and Management of service providers. performance.

-TABLE 1: KEY STA KEHOLDERS IN PME STAKEHOLDERS INVOLVEMENT BENEFITS Internal Audit Assess the functionality, integrity, effectiveness and legal compliance with the PMS.
-Enhances the credibility of the PMS and the IDP.
-Representative Forums/ward committees Inform the identification of community priorities.
-Public involvement in setting Key Performance Indicators Provide a platform for the public/communities to inform and communicate with council.
-Auditor-General Audit legal compliance and performance processes.
-Ensures credible and reliable performance reporting.
-Performance Audit Committee Independent oversight on legal compliance.
-Provides warning signals of underperformance.
-Oversight Committee Review Quarterly Reports and Annual Report and suggest corrective action to address shortfalls.
-Improved performance.
+TABLE 1: KEY STAKEHOLDERS IN PME STAKEHOLDERS INVOLVEMENT BENEFITS Report on contract management and service Addresses weak performance by service provider performance to council quarterly. providers timeously.
+Report to council annually on the performance of service providers.
+Investigate and report on the impact of the interventions on areas of underperformance as part of the quarterly and annually report.
+Liaise with departments on interventions for under-performing areas.
+Internal Audit Assess the functionality, integrity, effectiveness Enhances the credibility of the PMS and and legal compliance with the PMS. the IDP.
+Representative • Inform the identification of community Provide a platform for the Forums/ward priorities. public/communities to inform and committees Public involvement in setting Key communicate with council.
+Performance Indicators Auditor-General Audit legal compliance and performance Ensures credible and reliable processes. performance reporting.
+Performance Audit Independent oversight on legal compliance.
+Provides warning signals of Committee underperformance.
+Oversight Review Quarterly Reports and Annual Report and Improved performance.
+Committee suggest corrective action to address shortfalls.